alecnissen/File-Uploader-2/Readme.md

 <li>Form validation and sanitization</li>
 <li>Using Multer middleware for file uploads
 <li>Cloudinary for cloud based file storage</li>
-<li>Writing postgreSQL queries and using prisma ORM</li>
+<li>Writing PostgreSQL queries and Prisma ORM for creating, reading, updating and deleting data </li>
-<li>Using EJS to dynamically render content, for example user logs in and sees welcome message or displaying all the folders associated with a user</li>
+<li>Using EJS to dynamically render content, for example user logs in and see's a welcome message or displaying all the folders associated with a user</li>